osuushi/lemon-soda/README.md

     </script>

 And that's it.
 To add a sprite, you simply put it in the `sprites/` directory, use `sixpack` again, and then it's ready to use.
-No replacing CSS or anything.
+No replacing CSS or anything else.

 ## Installing